-After we have calculated the amount of premium to cover your landlord residential building insurance policy, any applicable GST, stamp duty, other government charges and any levies are then applied.
-These charges are applied as the final step in the premium calculation.
+After we've calculated the amount to cover your landlord residential building insurance policy, GST, stamp duty, and other government charges and levies are then applied (as applicable).

 Claim settlement examples

 The following examples are a guide only and are designed to illustrate how a claim payment might be calculated.
 The examples don't cover all scenarios or all benefits and don't form part of your policy terms and conditions.